attic-labs/noms/CONTRIBUTING.md

 See https://godoc.org/github.com/attic-labs/noms/go/perf/suite for full documentation and flags.

 To ask Jenkins to run the perf tests for you, reply (no quotes) "Jenkins: perf this" to your PR.
-Your results will be viewable at http://perf.noms.io/?ds=http://demo.noms.io/perf::pr_<your-pull-request-number>/csv-import
+Your results will be viewable at http://perf.noms.io/?ds=http://demo.noms.io/perf::pr_<your-pull-request-number>/csv-import.
+Again, only a committer can do this.